 Loss or Claim Adjustment

 Insurance is important because it provides indemnification to the insured for their losses.
 However, an insurance company will not just pay money to the insured because of a filed claim.
 Otherwise, they could lose money through fraud or exaggerated claims.
 Moreover, insurance companies realize that the prompt, fair, and courteous payment of claims is a great way to retain customers and to be competitive in the insurance market.
 Hence, insurance companies have special people that investigate claimed losses.
-For life insurance companies, they are referred to as claim representatives or benefit representatives.
+For life insurance companies, they are called claim representatives or benefit representatives.
 In product liability and other insurance, they are called claims adjustors, claims auditors, loss adjusters, or just adjusters.
-The process of settling or denying a claim is referred to as a claim settlement or a loss adjustment.
+The process of settling or denying a claim is called a claim settlement or a loss adjustment.
 Loss adjustment is most important property insurance, where losses are usually partial and the amount may be hard to determine.
 Life insurance, on the other hand, rarely involves loss adjustment, since the full policy amount is paid when the insured has died.
 However, an investigation may be conducted if the insured died soon after buying the policy.

 Claim Settlement Objectives